birkhoffkiki/GPFM/README.md

 ```bash
 bash ROI_tasks/scripts/roi.sh
 ```

-# Citing GPFM
+# 📜 Citation
 If you find this repository useful, please consider giving a star ⭐ and citation 🦖:

 @article{GPFM,
   title={Towards A Generalizable Pathology Foundation Model via Unified Knowledge Distillation},
-  author={Ma, Jiabo and Guo, Zhengrui and Zhou, Fengtao and Wang, Yihui and Xu, Yingxue and Cai, Yu and Zhu, Zhengjie and Jin, Cheng and Jiang, Xinrui and Lin, Yi and Han, Anjia and others},
+  author={Ma, Jiabo and Guo, Zhengrui and Zhou, Fengtao and Wang, Yihui and Xu, Yingxue and Li, Jinbang and Yan, Fang and Cai, Yu and Zhu, Zhengjie and Jin, Cheng and Lin, Yi and Jiang, Xinrui and Zhao, Chenglong and Li, Danyi and Han, Anjia and Li, Zhenhui and Chan, Ronald Cheong Kin and Wang, Jiguang and Fei, Peng and Cheng, Kwang-Ting and Zhang, Shaoting and Liang, Li and Chen, Hao}, year={2024}
-  journal={arXiv preprint arXiv:2407.18449},
-  year={2024}
 }